 Conditions InDepth: Chronic Fatigue Syndrome (CFS)

-People with CFS often have problems for many months to years.
-Their problems range in severity.
-Some people get better over time, while others get worse.
-But, most people settle into a cycle of remission and flare ups.
+Problems may exist for many months to years and range in severity.
+Some people get better over time, while others continue to get worse.
+Most will have a cycle of improvement and flare ups.

 What are the risk factors for chronic fatigue syndrome?